ship123456/Payment-Gateway-Application/USER_GUIDE.md

 - The payment is added to Payment History.
 - A webhook event is generated if webhooks are enabled.

-The generated payment is automatically available in **Payment History** and a corresponding webhook event is created if webhooks are enabled.

 > **Screenshot:** Payment Success

 ## 7. Payment History